jgpeco/taskmanager-tekna/README.md

 - Integrate a logging system (Morgan).
 - Implement database and backend validation using `@@unique(title, userId)`, create uniqueness to emails in the register as well.
 - Transition from numeric IDs to UUIDs for enhanced uniqueness and security.
+- Create a documentation for the API routes (Swagger).

 ### Frontend